Fox Theatre (Detroit): History

 The exterior of the attached 10-story office building features a façade with Asian motifs which, when illuminated at night, can be seen for several blocks.
 The Fox Theatre in St. Louis, Missouri is (on the interior) its near architectural twin with about 500 fewer seats.
 The 10-story Detroit Fox Theatre building also contains the headquarters of Olympia Entertainment, while the St. Louis Fox is a stand-alone theatre.
 The architectural plaster molds of the Detroit Fox (1928) were re-used on the St. Louis Fox (1929).

 The Fox opened in 1928 and remained Detroit's premier movie destination for decades.
-Unlike many neighboring theatres, it operated continually until it was closed in the 1980s for restoration.
-However, by the 1960s, the venue was showing its age and maintenance of many key areas was deferred.
+Unlike many neighboring theatres, it operated continually until it was closed in the early 1980s for restoration.
+By the 1960s, the venue was showing its age and maintenance of many key areas was deferred.
 By the 1970s mezzanine and balcony seating areas were closed to the public.

 In 1984 Chuck Forbes, owner of the State and Gem theaters, proposed a renovation project.
 These plans were never fully realized, but in 1988 the theater was acquired by new owners, Mike and Marian Ilitch, who fully restored the Fox at a cost of $12 million.
 Their company, Ilitch Holdings, Inc., is headquartered in the Fox Theater Office Building.
 The downtown area near Grand Circus Park which encompasses Fox Theatre is sometimes referred to as Foxtown after the theater.
 In 2000, Comerica Park opened and helped to revitalize the neighborhood along with the construction of Ford Field in 2002, and Little Caesars Arena in 2017.